Jandrov/ctf-writeups/2020-Covidrql/README.md

   <img src="imgs/stego_task.PNG">
 </p>

-> Do you like stego.
+> Do you like stego?.
 I hope that.
 You already know what to do.
-> When you find the flag, use the following format: FLAG{INSERTFLAGHERE}"
+> When you find the flag, use the following format: FLAG{INSERTFLAGHERE}

-I need to say that this challenge was the longest in stego I've ever had, but well, kind of entertaining though :)
+I need to say that this challenge was the longest in stego I've ever had, but well, kind of entertaining :)

 We get a zip file that firstly I check with `7z l photo.zip` and then I extract with `7z x photo.zip`.
 Whatever decompressing tool is valid.
 I also checked if the zip had a comment with `zipnote photo.zip`, but nothing was found.